-Jones v.
-Sturm, Ruger & Co., filed in the U.S. District Court for the District of Connecticut, on October 4, 2022.
+There was one lawsuit formally instituted against the Company during the three months ending December 31, 2023, as follows: Jennifer Laws v.
+Sturm, Ruger & Co., filed in the U.S. District Court for the District of New Mexico on November 20, 2023.